ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Returned value**

-- 1, if the token is present in the haystack.
+- 1, if the token is present in the haystack, 0 otherwise.
+[UInt8](../data-types/int-uint.md).
-- 0, if the token is not present.

 **Implementation details**